 History, tourist information, and nearby accommodation

 In 1864 remainder of the Norman church was disassembled and relocated to its current location in the centre of Selsey.
 The chancel of the old church was left in this relatively quiet spot.

 The interior is a fascinating mix of old and new.
 The 'old' is provided by a stunning Tudor memorial to John and Agnes Lewis.
 The Lewis memorial dates to 1537, and is based around two carvings; one depicting the martyrdom of St Agatha, the other showing St George killing a dragon.

-The chancel arch is 12th century, while several of the windows appear to be 17th century work.
-There is a 13th century aumbry and a piscina of similar age.
-The font is Victorian, and is thought to have been come from the demolished church of St Martin at Chichester.
-Outside the church are earthworks thought to be all that remains of an 11th century castle.
+The chancel arch is 12th century, while several of the windows appear to be 17th-century work.
+There are a 13th-century aumbry and a piscina of similar age.
+The font is Victorian and is thought to have been come from the demolished church of St Martin at Chichester.
+Outside the church are earthworks thought to be all that remains of an 11th-century castle.

 St Wilfrids is a very popular stopover by walkers enjoying the wealth of nature trails around Selsey.
 The church is no longer used for regular worship and is in the care of the Churches Conservation Trust.

 About Church Norton, St Wilfrid's Church

 Address: Church Norton, West Sussex, England, PO21 4TD

 Attraction Type: Historic Church